tomascharad/model-environment/README.md

 Have you ever wanted to do things like: `user.company().employees()` in your client-side app?

+# Requirements

-# Requirements: To have a normalized api (or normalize it), which provides of data with the following structure (we are currently working in the array version):
+To have a normalized api (or normalize it), which provides of data with the following structure (we are currently working in the array version):
 ```javascript
 {
   objects: {